penguinorange/burger/README.md

 * [Check out this video of the app for a run-through of how it works](https://youtu.be/msvdn95x9OM).

-### Submission on BCS

-* **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

 ## Instructions

-#### App Setup

-1. Create a GitHub repo called `burger` and clone it to your computer.

-2. Make a package.json file by running `npm init` from the command line.

-3. Install the Express npm package: `npm install express`.

-4. Create a server.js file.

-5. Install the Handlebars npm package: `npm install express-handlebars`.

-6. Install MySQL npm package: `npm install mysql`.

-7. Require the following npm packages inside of the server.js file:
-   * express

 #### DB Setup